openhab/openhab-docs/configuration/blockly/rules-blockly-http.md

 ### Option Toggles

-There are two toggle buttons that allow the block to be small for simple requests and add further options to be used:
+There are three toggle buttons that allow the block to be small for simple requests and add further options to be used:

 ![http-toggle](../images/blockly/blockly-http-toggles.png)